You are here

 On a day-to-day basis, you'll liaise with clients; plan, execute, and finalise financial audits; and help draft reports to parliament.
 You will also conduct data collation and analysis, and may assist some of our performance audit teams.

-There are some busy periods throughout the year, particularly at year end when we are certifying financial statements and writing reports to parliament.
+There are some busy periods throughout the year, particularly at financial year end when we are certifying financial statements and writing reports to parliament.
 The team-based nature of the work and the importance of the task at hand mean the work is rewarding and often exciting.

 We are a friendly organisation with an active social calendar offering trivia nights, happy hours, lunches, participation in corporate sporting events, and an annual formal dinner.
 You can also join the Queensland Government Graduate Network for additional graduate events and to meet your counterparts across different government agencies.